 “Guidance and regulation should be cornerstones of any work in this field, without a doubt.
 To that end, if allowed, this work should receive government support to ensure the application is performed in a safe and responsible way.
 Prohibition may delay progress to the detriment of humanity, but support could spark a legacy of genetic health that would allow mankind to flourish for centuries to come.”

 As to whether parents have a right to prenatal autonomy, it depends largely on what things like PGD and CRISPR-CAS9 are used for.
 Preventing and curing disease has a different ethical connotation than choosing a baby’s gender, eye color, or propensity toward athleticism or intelligence.
 The ethical debate around designer babies will continue to deal with genetic modification itself, as well as when and how it’s appropriate.

 Advances in IVF treatments, CRISPR/CAS9, and targeted genome editing are allowing us to reach more possibilities for people to conceive healthy babies and to stop the transfer of genetic disorders.
 This means that disease prevention and cancer prevention (through the prevention of BRCA gene inheritance, for example) may become a possibility in the near future.
-This new technology also raises the hopes of attaining a cure for some cancer.
+This new technology also creates hope of achieving a cure for some types of cancer.

 These advancements have allowed IVF treatments to become more sophisticated.
 Moving forward, gene technology has a strong possibility of helping people conceive easier, and ups the chances of preventing diseases and producing healthier babies.
 At New Hope Fertility Center, we’re optimistic about the changes currently taking place in IVF and those that are to come, and we’re dedicated to staying abreast of them to improve patient success.